-A focus on indigenous languages was provided by an Indian respondent, who emphasized the threat to local minority languages in particular: "There are close to 7,100 living languages in the world but as many as 90% of them are spoken by less than 100,000 people in the world."
+A focus on indigenous languages was provided by an Indian respondent, who emphasized the threat to local minority languages in particular: "There are close to 7.100 living languages in the world but as many as 90% of them are spoken by less than 100,000 people in the world."
 In India alone there are over 700 languages, and "over 220 languages have died in the past 50 years and 197 others are categorized as endangered by UNESCO.
 Despite India's cultural, geographical and linguistic diversity, only 22 languages have the official status in India."
 With most of these spoken by tribes and lacking a script, it has been particularly difficult to preserve them.
+During the IGF session it was noted by a participant that in Paraguay more than 20 indigenous languages are spoken, but only two languages (Spanish and Guarani) are considered official.
+In Bolivia Spanish and 36 indigenous languages are considered official languages, but only four, Spanish, Guarani, Aymara and Quechua are commonly spoken.
+To develop content in all official languages is a gigantic challenge.
+Another participant pointed out that preserving local traditional languages (nearly 170 still survive in Brazil for example) in the face of the onslaught of mainstream digital communication is a huge challenge.